 The Bethpage Water District routinely monitors for different parameters and possible contaminants in your drinking water as required by Federal and State laws.
 All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some impurities.
 It's important to remember that the presence of these impurities does not necessarily pose a health risk.
-For more information on contamination and potential health risks, please contact the USEPA Safe Drinking Water Hotline at (800-426-4791).
+For more information on contamination and potential health risks, please contact the USEPA Safe Drinking Water Hotline at (800-426-4791) or www.epa.gov/safewater.